-FORT LAUDERDALE, Fla. — NationsRent's total second-quarter revenue jumped 15 percent year over year, from $125.4 million in 2003 to $144.7 million for the three months ended June 30, 2004, company officials said last month.
+NationsRent’s total second quarter revenue jumped 15 percent year over year, from $125.4 million in 2003 to $144.7 million for the three months ended June 30, 2004, company officials said last week.
 NationsRent boosted its rental revenue from $107.7 million in the second quarter of 2003 to $116.5 million in 2004, an increase of 8 percent year over year.

-The more dramatic increase in total revenue shows a jump in sales of equipment, merchandise, service, parts and supplies, from $17.7 million for the second quarter of 2003 to $28.2 million for the same period in 1994, a 59 percent increase in that area, reflecting the stated intention of CEO Jeff Putman and other management to offer a more complete service to customers.
-A primary driver for the increase was sales of used equipment, which increased by $7 million in the second quarter, along with the new management team's focus on sales of new equipment and related merchandise.
+The more dramatic increase in total revenue shows a dramatic increase in sales of equipment, merchandise, service, parts and supplies, from $17.7 million for the second quarter of 2003 to $28.2 million for the same period in 2994, a 59 percent jump in that area, reflecting the stated intention of CEO Jeff Putman and other management to offer a more complete service to customers.
+A primary driver for the increase was sales of used equipment, which increased by $7 million in the second quarter, along with the new management team’s focus on sales of new equipment and related merchandise.

 For the first six months the increase in that area was even more dramatic, from $25.3 million in 2003 to $55.3 million this year, a leap of 118 percent year over year.

 Net income for the second quarter was $873,000.

 Revenue from equipment rentals was positively impacted in the second quarter by a 2.8-percent increase in revenue at NationsRent at Lowe’s stores.